 - G-max move type: Electric

-- How to obtain: Find it at the Meetup Spot (requires Let’s Go Pikachu save data on your Switch)
+- How to obtain: Find at the Meetup Spot (requires Let's Go Pikachu save data on your Switch)

 Rillaboom